 Key Phases of the Workday Implementation Process

-The planning phase is designed to help your company prepare for pre-implementation checklists and requirements, set realistic expectations when it comes to their deployment plans, outline a timeline and budget for the implementation project, and assemble a team to support the transition to a new system.
+The planning phase is designed to help your company prepare for pre-implementation checklists and requirements, set realistic expectations regarding their deployment plans, outline a timeline and budget for the implementation project, and assemble a team to support the transition to a new system.

 Planning also involves outlining a change management strategy to ensure your project team and organization as a whole are prepared for any changes that come with implementing a new software solution, including leadership/personnel changes, payroll/benefits management, miscommunication issues, and more.